 Instead, invest in what’s already available in abundance at the location where your company is – both in-house or outsourced.
 Make sure you take note of the number of support groups already accessible for the tech.
 This is important because it’s going to be challenging to find solutions when issues arise if there aren’t enough support groups available.

-Technologies to Consider for Franchises
+Technologies to Consider

 Many business leaders might have an idea in mind about the kind of technology they’re looking for, however chances are there are many more alternatives to be considered such as: